zorael/kameloso/README.md

 You will also require an [*authorisation token*](https://en.wikipedia.org/wiki/OAuth).
 Assuming you have a configuration file set up to connect to Twitch, it will automatically start a terminal wizard requesting one on program startup, if none is present.
 Run the bot with `--set twitch.keygen` to force it if it doesn't, or if your token expired.
 (They last about 60 days.)

-It will open a browser window in which you are asked to log onto Twitch *on Twitch's own servers*.
+It will open a browser window in which you are asked to log into Twitch *on Twitch's own servers*.
 Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

 > Do note that at no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
 The code that deals with all this is open for audit; [`requestTwitchKey` in `plugins/twitch/providers/twitch.d`](source/kameloso/plugins/twitch/providers/twitch.d).